SuryaSekhar14/Python-Email-Automation/README.md

 Code for Email Automation using Python.

 Features to be Added:
-1) Read Mail IDs from a Sheet, and send Mails automatically
-2) Add Attachments with the E-Mail
+1) Add HTML E-Mail templates to the repo